-(From 2013 Vintage) Our appellation Chardonnays are given less new oak—14% percent in 2012—and spend less time in barrel—twelve months--than the single-vineyard Chardonnays, but otherwise are made identically.
+(2013 Vintage) Our appellation Chardonnays are given less new oak—14% percent in 2012—and spend less time in barrel—twelve months--than the single-vineyard Chardonnays, but otherwise are made identically.
 We press the whole clusters for delicacy.
 Native-yeast and full native malolactic fermentation take place in barrel, with sur lies bâtonnage.
 After aging in barrel 12 months, it is fined and stabilized in tank during the following harvest.
 This wine was then bottled without filtration in February, 2015.

-Robert Parker(From 2010 Vintage) Rating: 92/100 - As reviewed by Robert Parker on 04/15/2013
+Robert Parker(2010 Vintage) Rating: 92/100 - As reviewed by Robert Parker on 04/15/2013

-Wine Advocate(From 2003 Vintage) Rating: 92/100 - As reviewed in Wine Advocate # 162 on Dec-05
+Wine Advocate(2003 Vintage) Rating: 92/100 - As reviewed in Wine Advocate # 162 on Dec-05